Mahe94/mahe94.github.io/paper-summaries/TCC25.md

 3. **Oracle-query compilation.**
    Heavy queries can be learned, light unrelated queries can be simulated, and light related queries occur with small probability.

 The paper also proves a complementary positive result for large alphabets.
-Let the alphabet size be `q = 2^lambda`.
-The construction uses a `$`-CPA secure secret-key encryption scheme, a Reed–Solomon code over `F_q`, and a pseudorandom permutation over the alphabet symbols.
+Let the alphabet size be `q = 2^λ`.
+The construction uses an IND$-CPA-secure secret-key encryption scheme, a Reed–Solomon code over `F_q`, and a pseudorandom permutation over the alphabet symbols.

 The encoder first encrypts the message, then encodes the ciphertext using a Reed–Solomon code, and finally applies a pseudorandom permutation to the symbols.
 The decoder applies the inverse permutation, Reed–Solomon decodes, and decrypts.